lysovosyl/RNAlamp/README.md

-RNAloc
+RNAlamp
 =======================================

 Introduction
 ------------
-**RNAloc** is a software use to explore RNA localization in subcellar using spatial transcriptome data.
+**RNAlamp** is a software use to explore RNA localization in subcellar using spatial transcriptome data.

 Require：